Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 Alice wants to add some CSS to style the cat pictures, so she creates a _topic branch_ (sometimes called a _feature branch_) and calls it "add-style."
 Let's assume the role of Alice, create the branch, and do some work in that branch.

-1. Assuming you're in the project directory, navigate back to the "Alice" directory.
+1. Navigate back to the "Alice" directory.
 Then use the [`git branch`](https://git-scm.com/docs/git-branch) command to create a branch named "add-style," and the [`git checkout`](https://git-scm.com/docs/git-checkout) command to switch to that branch (make it the *current branch*):

 	```bash
 	cd ../Alice